An irresistibly jubilant, iconic musical comedy that made Marilyn Monroe a star

 Hawks was one of Hollywood’s top directors, having directed a slew of box-office hits in the 1930s and during the entire 1940s.
 Often also acting as cowriter and/or producer on his films, he had a heavy hand in shaping them, and “Gentlemen Prefer Blondes” is no exception.
 By the time he and Lederer came onboard, Betty Grable's star power was losing its luster and Zanuck was having second thoughts about shelling out her hefty $150,000 per film salary.
 Having just directed Monroe in a supporting role in the 1952 screwball comedy “Monkey Business”, Hawks had the idea of casting her as “Lorelei”.
 Though Monroe was under contract to Fox, Zanuck disliked her and was unsure she could carry a movie or even sing.
 According to Hawks in the book, “People Will Talk”, he himself had the idea to use Monroe, telling Zanuck, “I’ll [direct] it if I can get somebody to back her up, somebody to hold her up… [like] Jane Russell”.
 Russell was an established actress and sex symbol and this appealed to Zanuck, along with the fact he could pay Monroe her contractual rate of only $1,500 a week (Monroe later claimed it was $500).

 The bigger star at the time, Russell was top billed and Hawks increased her role to equal that of “Lorelei” (even changing the opening song from “A Little Girl from Little Rock” to “Two Little Girls from Little Rock”).
-Hawks also saw to it that the film was modernized for current audiences, no longer taking place in the 1920s, and tailored to the talents of the film’s stars.
+Hawks also saw to it that the film was modernized for current audiences (no longer taking place in the 1920s), and tailored to the talents of the film’s stars.
 He refused to direct the musical sequences, which were directed and choreographed by Jack Cole.
 Several of Hawks’ trademark elements can be found in the film, including his tough-talking “Hawksian woman” (“Dorothy”) and his common theme of male bonding, this time transferred to two women.
 And many of Hawks’ films contain touches of homoeroticism, perhaps none as splendidly blatant as this film’s entire musical number "Ain't There Anyone Here For Love?”, which may account for why that song was often cut when the film was shown on TV.

-Hawks creates a thrilling pace, and his gift for unobtrusive filmmaking, flair for comedy, and knack for getting dialogue to appear fresh and natural, are all reasons this film is so utterly enjoyable.
+Hawks creates a thrilling pace, and his gift for unobtrusive filmmaking, flair for comedy, and knack for getting dialogue to appear fresh and natural, are all reasons this film is so utterly fun.
 He managed to bring out the best in his actors, particularly Monroe and Russell who both jump off the screen with charisma, humor, and sex.
 “Gentlemen Prefer Blondes” became the second biggest moneymaking film of Hawks’ career (after his 1941 hit “Sergeant York”), which says a lot considering his legion of hits.
 This is the fifth Hawks film to appear on this blog to date, the others being "Bringing Up Baby", "His Girl Friday", "Red River", and “Scarface”, and you can read more about Howard Hawks’ life and career in the latter three posts.
 Just click on the film titles to open them.

 Top-billed in “Gentlemen Prefer Blondes” is Jane Russell who stars as “Dorothy Shaw”, the no-nonsense showgirl with a dry wit and weakness for a good time with a handsome man.
 As she says when questioned by “Gus” about her chaperoning abilities, “Now let's get this straight ‘Gus’.
-The chaperone's job is to see that nobody else has fun.
-But nobody chaperones the chaperone.
+The chaperone's job is to see that nobody else has fun, but nobody chaperones the chaperone.
 That's why I'm so right for this job!”.
 And Russell is so right for her job in portraying “Dorothy”, as she breezes through the role with ease and confidence, adding a delicious deadpan sarcasm and “I’ve seen it all before” air, imbuing lines like "I like a man who can run faster than I can” or “Honey, you’ll hurt yourself” with her own brand of humor.

 There’s a wonderful effortlessness to Russell’s performance as she listens and reacts to her fellow actors with a beautifully underplayed realness.
 Her work opposite Monroe is stellar, giving off the feeling of sisterly pride and affection just from the way she listens to and looks at “Lorelei”, even during their duets.
 Notice how she watches Monroe during the opening number, or while “Lorelei” is looking at “Lady Beekman’s” diamond tiara.
-There’s a proud warmth and affinity flowing from her rarely seen between two superstar actresses.
+There’s a proud warmth and affinity flowing from her, rarely seen between two superstar actresses.
 It’s quite wonderful.
-And then there’s Russell’s comedic, sexy delivery in her standout musical number "Ain't There Anyone Here For Love?”, in which she’s surrounded by the hot gymnastics team who are more interested in flexing muscles and wrestling with each other than in "Dorothy".
+And then there’s Russell’s comedic, sexy delivery in her standout musical number "Ain't There Anyone Here For Love?”, in which she’s surrounded by the hot gymnastics team who are more interested in flexing muscles and wrestling with each other than in her.
 Russell's spot-on performance adds gobs of laughs and heart to this fantastical tale.

 Minnesota-born Jane Russell moved to California’s San Fernando Valley when she was two.
 She played piano and acted in high school stage productions before turning to modeling.
 Her mother wanted her to study acting and she joined the Max Reinhardt Theatrical Workshop in Hollywood.
 It wasn't long before film mogul Howard Hughes saw photos of the 19 year old Russell and signed her to a seven year contract.
 Obsessed with her ample breasts, he did everything he could to showcase them in her film debut, the 1943 Western "The Outlaw" (which Hughes produced and took over directing from Hawks).
 Hughes went so far as to design a custom seamless underwire bra to make it look as if she wasn't wearing a bra (which Russell later said was so uncomfortable she secretly didn't use it, but stuffed her own bra with tissues to create the same effect).